Staff Spotlights

 Nolan frame

-Nolan Hensel joined the Kinnect staff four years ago.
+Nolan joined the Kinnect staff four years ago.
 At the time, he was working as a community hub director at a public school.
 He was meeting families, engaging community partners, assessing strengths, and looking for barriers.
 In that role, Nolan brought a medical clinic to the school as well as a mobile food pantry, tax prep programs, and a GED program.

 “When you lift up parents and the community, you will naturally lift up kids,” he explained.